How To Connect Programs to Occupations with Curriculum Mapping

 Career placement is a weighty consideration for students entering college.
 Students and parents want to know that the program they choose to join will teach them what they need to know to pursue a particular career.
-Curriculum planning can help clearly show the connection between education programs and occupations.
+Curriculum mapping can clearly show the connection between education programs and occupations.

-Matching a program's curriculum to relevant occupations will set current students up for success.
-It will also encourage applicants to trust you to help them attain their future career aspirations.
-College is a huge investment, and students want to know they're likely to see a return on it.
+Matching a program's curriculum to relevant occupations sets current students up for success.
+It also encourages applicants to trust you in helping them attain their career aspirations.
+College is a huge investment, and students want to know that they will likely see a return on it.

-Using curriculum mapping, you can strengthen the alignment between the workforce sectors and postsecondary education.
+Using curriculum maps, you can strengthen the alignment between the workforce sectors and postsecondary education.
 Curriculum alignment that starts with data analysis is critical, whether part of a traditional or competency-based education program.
-Using analysis tools, colleges can establish stronger ties to employers while keeping student learning relevant to the competencies demanded by the industry.
+Using analysis tools, colleges can establish stronger ties with employers while keeping student learning relevant to the competencies the industry demands.

-Taking direction from this curriculum, employers can customize their job ads to include required academic competencies, thus creating bidirectional partnerships where each party's contribution is valued.
+Taking direction from this curriculum, employers can customize their job ads to include required academic competencies, thus creating bidirectional partnerships where each party makes a valuable contribution.

 What Is Curriculum Mapping?